apitoolkit/apitoolkit-fastify/README.md

 - `apiKey` (required): Your APIToolkit API key.
 - `fastify` (required): An instance of Fastify.
-- `rootURL` (optional): The root URL for the APIToolkit API.
-Defaults to "https://app.apitoolkit.io".
 - `redactHeaders` (optional): An array of header names to redact from the captured request headers (case insensitive).
 - `redactRequestBody` (optional): An array of JSONPath expressions specifying fields to redact from the request body.
 - `redactResponseBody` (optional): An array of JSONPath expressions specifying fields to redact from the response body.